-- the likely consequences of any decision in the long term; - (b) the interests of the company's employees; - (c) the need to foster the company's business relationships with suppliers, customers and others; - the impact of the company's operations on the community and the environment; - (e) the desirability of the company maintaining a reputation for high standards of business conduct; and - the need to act fairly as between members of the company'. (f)
+- (a) the likely consequences of any decision in the long term; - (b) the interests of the company's employees; - (c) the need to foster the company's business relationships with suppliers, customers and others; - (d) the impact of the company's operations on the community and the environment; - (e) the desirability of the company maintaining a reputation for high standards of business conduct; and - (f) the need to act fairly as between members of the company.'

-The disclosure requirements set out in section 414C of the Act, on which the content elements in Section 7 are based, are intended to ensure that the strategic report achieves its statutory purpose.
-These are supplemented by section 414CZA of the Act which requires directors to explain how they have had regard to the matters set out in section 172(1)(a) to (f) (see Section 8 of this guidance).
+The disclosure requirements set out in section 414C of the Act, on which the content elements in Section 7, 7A, 7B and 7C of this Guidance are based, are intended to ensure that the strategic report achieves its statutory purpose.
+These are supplemented by section 414CZA of the Act which requires directors to explain how they have had regard to the matters set out in section 172(1)(a) to (f) (see Section 8 of this Guidance).